bazelbuild/bazel/site/docs/skylark/rules.md

       # added to instrumented files, if an empty list is provided, then
       # no files from source attributes will be added.
       extensions = ["ext1", "ext2"],
-      # Optional: Attributes that contain source files for this rule.
+      # Optional: Attributes that provide source files processed by this rule.
+      # Attributes which provide files that are forwarded to another rule for
+      # processing (e.g. via DefaultInfo.files) should be listed under
+      # dependency_attributes instead.
       source_attributes = ["srcs"],
-      # Optional: Attributes for dependencies that could include instrumented
+      # Optional: Attributes which may provide instrumented runtime dependencies
-      # files.
+      # (either source code dependencies or binaries which might end up in
+      # this rule's or its consumers' runfiles).
       dependency_attributes = ["data", "deps"])
   return [..., instrumented_files_info]
 ```